-- Any patient with a high risk of deterioration from a physiologic standpoint should remainin the PICU until that risk has been resolved - Any patient meeting rapid response criteria - Patients with ≥15% TBSA burns that have not completed their initial early excision should remain in the ICU until those operations have been completed
+- Any patient with a high risk of deterioration from a physiologic standpoint should remainin the PICU until that risk has been resolved - Any patient meeting rapid response criteria - Patients with ≥15% TBSA burns that have not completed their initial early excision shouldremain in the ICU until those operations have been completed

-Prior to transfer, pediatric patients must undergo at least one successful round complete wound care without requiring conscious sedation.
+Prior to transfer, pediatric patients must undergo at least one successful round complete wound care according to their discharge plan.
 Pediatric conscious sedation is only available in the adult hospital Monday through Friday and early transition to the adult hospital may necessitate returns to the OR for sedation on the weekend.